miyamok/reentrancy/README.md

 ```
 This models that the result of a call to withdraw() is deterministic.
 In case this property is violated, the SMT solver answers unsat and gives a proof log showing that there are two distinct results although the function call has started from the identical situation, the state (b, tb), by the caller s, the amount of sent native currency v, and has ended without a revert.

-This security proprty is not very optimal in the sense that it causes false positive in the detection of the reentrancy vulnerability.
+This security property is not very optimal in the sense that it causes false positive in the detection of the reentrancy vulnerability.
 For example, it is better to make use of an invariance concerning the balances.
 However, we employ the above mentioned assertion due to the following reasons.

 - Generation of an invariance is not straightforward in a general case.
 We prefer to leave it for future work
 - We have faced a limit of computational power of the machine in case the assertion makes use of an invariance (still non-terminating in half a day of Z3 execution).
 We should keep the problem manageable in seconds.